-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Atlanta Falcons

-The Falcons still have a lot of work to do with their red-zone offense, which was an emphasis all offseason and preseason after finished 23rd in the league last season.
-The Falcons managed just a 1-for-5 showing in the season-opening loss to the Eagles.
-Yes, offensive coordinator Steve Sarkisian showed some new wrinkles with different personnel, and the Falcons actually used a power game with a blocking fullback.
+The Falcons still have a lot of work to do with their red-zone offense, which was an emphasis after they finished 23rd in the league last season.
+The Falcons managed a 1-for-5 showing in the loss to the Eagles.
+Yes, offensive coordinator Steve Sarkisian showed some new wrinkles with different personnel, and the Falcons used a power game with a blocking fullback.
 But they still struggled to punch the ball in and missed on five opportunities in the final seconds.-- Vaughn McClure

 Carolina Panthers